 The house's era decides the surprises.
 A 1970s Lynn Ranch kitchen usually means aluminum wiring checks, undersized panels, and galvanized supply lines.
 A 2000s Lang Ranch kitchen usually means none of that.
 We scope accordingly, so the estimate you approve is the invoice you pay.

 Living through it.
 Most families stay home during a kitchen remodel.
-We set up a temporary kitchen station, seal off the work zone from the rest of the house, and clean up daily — the same job-site discipline our clients keep mentioning in their reviews.
+We set up a temporary kitchen station, seal off the work zone from the rest of the house, and clean up daily.
+That's the same job-site discipline our clients keep mentioning in their reviews.

 Questions We Hear From Thousand Oaks Homeowners